lifegadget/aws-pusher/README.md

 pusher init
 ````

-The *aws-pusher* application is available as a CLI application to start with the following commands:
+The *aws-pusher* application is available as a CLI application to start with the following pipeline commands:

 1. [`pusher init`](init-checklist.md)

-	- run after installation, sets up the AWS environment
+    - run once (or at least *rarely*)
+    - Executes two pipelines:
+        - **config** Pipeline: sets configuration for your project's deployment and stores to `pusher.json` in project root
+        - **aws-init** Pipeline: initializes various AWS architecture components to work with deployments based on `pusher.json`

 1. `pusher status`